jo/massage-couch/README.md

 ```

 ## Commandline Client
-You can run massage-couch from the commandline:
+You can run Massage Couch from the commandline:
 ```shell
 massage-couch
 ```